kworuu/concert-admission-system/README.md

   **Behavior:**
   The Concert manages its seating tiers and tracks how many tickets have been sold.
   Every ticket issued belongs to the concert (composition — when the concert is deleted, its tickets are also gone).

-### LocalDate

-  Represents the full date and time of the concert using simple integer fields.
-This class is used internally by the Concert entity to store schedule information without relying on external date/time libraries.

-  Fields:
-  - day : int
-  - month : int
-  - year : int
-  - hour : int
-  - minute : int

-  **Behavior:**
-  The LocalDate class stores and returns date/time values and provides formatted access to the concert schedule.
-  It is part of the Concert through composition, meaning the LocalDate object cannot exist without the Concert that owns it.